MISP/MISP/docs/xINSTALL.centos7.md

 sudo setsebool -P httpd_can_sendmail on

 # Enable and start the httpd service
-sudo systemctl enable httpd.service sudo systemctl start  httpd.service
+sudo systemctl enable --now httpd.service

 # Open a hole in the iptables firewall
 sudo firewall-cmd --zone=public --add-port=80/tcp --permanent